Minnesota Student Survey Frequently Asked Questions

 How is the survey given?

-In 2019, the MSS will be administered entirely online.
-Students may complete the survey on a desktop computer, laptop, tablet (e.g., iPad) or netbook (e.g., Chromebook).
-The online survey meets federal and state accessibility requirements and will include a text-to-speech option.
-This will ensure the survey is inclusive of more students.
+In 2019, the MSS was administered entirely online.
+Students could complete the survey on a desktop computer, laptop, tablet (e.g., iPad) or netbook (e.g., Chromebook).
+The online survey met federal and state accessibility requirements and included a text-to-speech option.

 |Contact: Gretchen Hoffman / Theresa Nunamacher|